-Well, it tells us that males tend to be favoured for typically male roles.
+Well, it tells us that men tend to be favoured for typically male roles.

-And females tend to be favoured for typically female roles.
+And women tend to be favoured for typically female roles.

-If a job is dominated by the opposite sex, you’re likely to be penalised.
+If a job is dominated by the opposite sex, you’re likely to be penalized.

-So, if top positions are generally male-dominated, females will find it harder to get into these positions.
+So, if top positions are generally male-dominated, women will find it harder to get into these positions.

 And just a quick look at the FTSE 100 confirms this:

-In the FTSE 100, there are more CEOs/ chairman called John than there are women.
+In the FTSE 100, there are more CEOs/ chairmen called John than there are women.